Last updated: Thursday, March 4, 2021

 On Monday, August 17, 2020, lightning started a wildfire, which was named the 4-5 Fire, north of the junction of Woodward Valley Trail and the Coast Trail.
 On Tuesday, August 18, a second fire, initially named the 4-6 Fire and later renamed the Woodward Fire, was found nearby and, aided by gusty winds, quickly grew in size.
-By the evening of Monday, September 21, the Woodward Fire was 4,929 acres in size and 97% contained.
-Updates can be found on Point Reyes National Seashore's Facebook and Twitter pages, InciWeb's Woodward Fire Information page, and on the Marin County Fire Department's Twitter, Facebook, and Instagram accounts, as well as on this page.
-The Woodward Fire Incident Management Team's public information hotline is 415-851-9970.
+By Friday, October 9, the Woodward Fire was 100% contained at 4,929 acres in size.

 Safety reminder: Park visitors and area residents are asked to be mindful of park closures that remain in effect.
-While it might not look dangerous, if you were to go into a closed area, and something were to happen to you and you required assistance, everyone might be put in harm's way.
+While it might not look dangerous, if you were to go into a closed area, and something were to happen to you and you required assistance, everyone entering the area to assist you might be put in harm's way.
 Thank you for your continued patience during this extraordinary time!

 Areas closed to all visitors due to the Woodward Fire.

-The area and all trails south of Limantour Road and Bear Valley Road, west of Highway 1 (aka Shoreline Highway), and north of Stewart Trail are closed to all visitor access until further notice.
-These areas include, but are not limited to:
+Most of the area and most trails south of Limantour Road and Bear Valley Road, west of Bear Valley Access Road and Rift Zone Trail, and north of Stewart Trail are closed to all visitor access until further notice.
+(Exceptions are listed below.)
+These areas and trails include, but are not limited to:

 An interactive fire map for the Woodward Fire is available displaying evacuation warning areas, fire perimeter, satellite based thermal imagery, and other features.
 More features are in the works and will be added as they are finished.